-From a stock exchange point of view, it's been the first full semester of listing, with a few relevant institutional players joining the formers investors at listing time, providing with a valuable long term strategic support and valuable support and oversight to the Board, in the interest of the overall shareholders' base.
+From a stock exchange point of view, this was the first full year of listing, with some major institutional players joining the formers investors at the time of listing, providing valuable long term strategic support and oversight to the Board, in the interest of the overall shareholders' base.

-Price of the shares have been mostly flat since the listing time, with some remarkable trading activity in conjunction with the entrance of new shareholders.
+The share Price has remained mostly stable since listing, with some remarkable trading activity in conjunction with the entry of new shareholders.

-In terms of Asset Under Management ("AUM"), the year end 2020 has seen a stable situation compared with 2019.
+In terms of Asset Under Management ("AUM"), the year end 2021 saw a lower level when compared to 2020.

-As per table below, total AUM are nearly the same: 174,550,153 at the end of 2020 versus 173,852,046 at the end of 2019 (+0.40%); there was an increase of the AUM for the Managed Accounts (+ 4,731,582 / +8.9%) and a decrease of Funds managed by the Group (- 4,033,475 / -3.30%).
+As per table below, total AUM decreased of 66 million: € 174,550,153 at the end of 2020 versus € 108,221,486 at the end of 2021 (-38%); this is largely due to the realculation of the NAV of Naxos Fund that doesn't take into account an investor against whom Naxos has initiated a legal proceeding (-€ 49,056,596), and for another part to a decrease of the AUM for the Managed Accounts (-10,327,423 / -17.89%).